TRIQS/triqs/doc/reference/c++/gf/clef.rst

 .. note::

-   The LHS uses () and not brackets, even though it is on the mesh, because of the strange C++ limitation that [] can not be overloaded for several variables...
+   The LHS uses () and not brackets, even though it is on the mesh, because of the strange C++ limitation that [] cannot be overloaded for several variables...